camaraproject/Governance/ProjectStructureAndRoles.md

 **Repositories Rules**

-As mentioned before the contributions to the Sub Projects were documented in the respective GitHub repositories of the Sub Projects, and the contributions to Working Groups were documented in the GitHub repositories of the Working Groups.
+As mentioned before the contributions to the Sub Projects were documented in the respective GitHub repositories of the Sub Projects, contributions to Independent Sandbox Repositories were documented within that, and the contributions to Working Groups were documented in the GitHub repositories of the Working Groups.
 All contributions beyond that, esp. contributions to the Project itself or the TSC are documented in the GitHub repository “Governance”.
 Additional repositories can be created for project administration purposes.

 For ease of use there are templates for API and Provider Implementation Repositories, containing all necessary files which can be cloned and adapted.
 When cloning it has to be ensured that also the branch protection rules are active in the new repositories if needed.
 For Working Group repositories the API Repository template should be used and adapted.